7. Multiplicative Functionals#

 Challenges in navigating long-term uncertainty.

 Chapter 4:Processes with Markovian increments described additive functionals of a Markov process.
 This chapter describes exponentials of additive functionals that we call multiplicative functionals.
 We can use them to model stochastic growth, stochastic discounting, belief distortions and their interactions.
 After adjusting for geometric growth or decay, a multiplicative functional contains a martingale component that turns out to be a likelihood ratio process that is itself a special type of multiplicative functional called an exponential martingale.
-By simply multiplying random variables of interest by the multiplicative martingale prior to computing conditional expectations under a baseline probability, we construct an alternative probability measure.
-It functions as a relative density that alters the baseline probability measure.
-For an initial application of multiplicative functionals to asset valuation and investor preferences, see [Anderson et al., 2003].
+By simply multiplying random variables of interest by the multiplicative martingale prior to computing conditional expectations under a baseline probability, we compute conditional expectations under an alternative probability measure.
+The exponential martingale thus functions as a relative density that converts the baseline probability measure into the alternative probabability measure.
+For an early application of multiplicative functionals to asset valuation under preferences that express investors’ concerns about model misspecification, see [Anderson et al., 2003].
 We will explore these and other applications in discussions that follow.
-We will see that multiplicative functionals has several applications.
-They allow us to characterize components of stochastic growth and stochastic discounting that persist over long time horizons.
-They show how macroeconomic shocks with long-term impacts are reflected in asset pricing.
-They provide a tractable modeling tool for models in which investors have subjective beliefs that may deviate from a baseline probability and allow for measuring their magnitudes using statistical discrimination measures.
-We will encounter several other applications of multiplicative functionals, including models of returns and positive cash flows that compound over multiple horizons, cumulative stochastic discount factors are used to long-horizon, risk-return tradeoffs.
+We will see that multiplicative functionals have several applications.
+We shall use them study consequences of stochastic growth and stochastic discounting that persist over long time horizons and how macroeconomic shocks can have long-term impacts on asset prices.
+They provide a tractable modeling tool for studying models in which investors have subjective beliefs that can be described in terms of discrepancies from a baseline probability in ways that can be measured with statistical discrimination measures.
+We will also describe other applications of multiplicative functionals, including models of returns and positive cash flows that compound over multiple horizons, cumulative stochastic discount factors are used to long-horizon, and risk-return tradeoffs.

 7.1.
 Geometric growth and decay#